Table of Contents

 The Importance of Conditioning: The foundation of How to Care for Texlaxed Hair

-As I stated earlier, this hair routine simplifies everything into a single process in the shower.
-When choosing a moisturizing conditioner, make sure it is labeled as a moisture conditioner.
+If your hair is high porosity, you may need to tailor your conditioner and treatment choices to better address moisture retention and protein balance.
 A deep conditioning treatment is not necessary for the first five washes because it can damage the strands if overapplied.
 One of my favorite conditioners now is the Vegamour Hyd8 conditioner, which also promotes hair growth.

+Protein treatments can play an important role in restoring hydration and keratin to damaged hair, but they should be used appropriately to avoid over-drying or stiffening the hair.
 I like to leave it in for at least two minutes.
 Regular conditioners do not need to be left on for long, as they are supposed to help soften the strands and make detangling easier.
-When you’re done with the conditioning process, rinse it out in the shower and proceed to the next step.

 Detangling and Daily Handling